romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How are encrypted secrets accessed within GitHub Actions workflows?
+Q: How are encrypted secrets accessed within GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **By using the secrets context in the workflow file to reference the secrets by name**